cerner/terra-toolkit/scripts/aggregate-themes/README.md

 ### Opt-in Options

 #### GenerateRoot (Optional)
-Set to true to generate a theme under the root selector.
+Set to true to generate a default theme under the root selector.

 #### GenerateScoped (Optional)